top of page

 PTEN is one of the most highly mutated tumor suppressor genes.
 PTEN is located in the nucleus in addition to the plasma membrane.
 The nuclear localization of PTEN is regulated by ubiquitination of lysine 13.
 Nuclear PTEN suppresses DNA damage in the liver in vivo.
 Nuclear PTEN loss causes tumorigenesis in a mouse model for hepatocellular carcinoma.

 Mitochondria are highly dynamic: they grow, divide, and fuse in highly regulated manners.
 Mitochondrial division and fusion play essential roles in mitochondrial quality control to maintain this essential organelle’s health.
 Damaged mitochondria can be separated from healthy mitochondria by division.
 Fusion allows mitochondria to mix and exchange their contents.
 The goal of the Sesaki laboratory is to decipher the mechanisms of mitochondrial dynamics and quality control, focusing on dynamin-related GTPases, such as Drp1, Opa1, and mitofusin, as well as Parkinson’s disease proteins, Parkin and PINK1.
-Similar to the Iijima laboratory, our approaches extend from biochemisty using purified mitochondria, proteins, and synthetic lipids to cell biology and physiology tusing super-resolution microscopy, electron microscopy, and genetically engineered mouse models.
+Our approaches extend from biochemisty using purified mitochondria, proteins, and synthetic lipids to cell biology and physiology tusing super-resolution microscopy, electron microscopy, and genetically engineered mouse models.

 Anchor 2